Tokyo Metropolitan Theatre 東京芸術劇場

-First opened in 1990, the Tokyo Metropolitan Theater was established with the intention of bringing people and the arts together.
+First opened in 1990, the Tokyo Metropolitan Theatre was established with the intention of bringing people and the arts together.
 Concerts, plays, operas, dance recitals and more take place in this truly breathtaking venue.

-The music hall has a world-class pipe organ and can accommodate up to 1,999 people
+The music hall can accommodate up to 1,999 people and has a world-class pipe organ

-The two smaller theaters within the facility (Theater East and West) have movable seats that allow for a flexible stage setting
+The two smaller theaters within the facility (Theatre East and West) have movable seats that allow for a flexible stage setting

-The nearest station to the theater is Ikebukuro, with direct access from Exit 2B of the subway.
-The subway lines stopping at Ikebukuro are the Tokyo Metro Marunouchi, Yurakucho and Fukotoshin lines, as well as the Tobu-Tojo and Seibu-Ikebukuro lines.
-The theater is also a 2-minute walk from the West Exit of JR Ikebukuro Station.
+The nearest station to the theater is Ikebukuro, with direct access from exit 2B of the subway.
+The subway lines stopping at Ikebukuro are the Tokyo Metro Marunouchi, Yurakucho and Fukotoshin lines, as well as the Tobu Tojo and Seibu Ikebukuro lines.
+The theater is also a two-minute walk from the west exit of Ikebukuro Station.

-Built with a sleek, modern design and engineered with acoustic enhancements, the theater is furnished with four performance halls, two galleries, two ateliers and rooms for rehearsals and meetings.
+Built with a sleek, modern design and engineered with acoustic enhancements, the theater has four performance halls, two galleries, two ateliers and rooms for rehearsals and meetings.